someimportantcompany/dynazord/docs/readme.md

   docker run --rm -d --name dynamodb -p 8000:8000 amazon/dynamodb-local
   ```
   - If you've not read through them, take note of [the differences](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html#DynamoDBLocal.Differences) between the production AWS DynamoDB platform & local Docker container.

+---

+<small>Any product names, logos, and brands are property of their respective owners, used for identification purposes only & does not imply endorsement.</small>